Wilkins Branch Mountain Bike Park

 Shep Express - Rated Blue – Named after a key volunteer, this trail is a fast downhill flow line with lots of jumps and berms.
 There is a step-down feature about halfway through the run, with an option to bypass.
 It merges onto Parkway after a slight reverse grade to reduce speed prior to merging.
 There is a connector trail off Parkway for those wanting to session this line.

-Stache n’ Cash – Rated Black.
-The trail will be closed until further notice due to unsafe conditions.
-Named after our volunteer, Big Ron, and his dog Cash, the Stache n’ Cash is a downhill flow trail with large jumps, berms and step ups.
+Stache n’ Cash – Rated Black - Named after our volunteer, Big Ron, and his dog Cash, the Stache n’ Cash is a downhill flow trail with large jumps, berms and step ups.
 There are lots of opportunities for advanced riders to get some big air.
 However, all the jumps are rollable, which makes it accessible to most abilities.
 It merges onto Parkway after a few tight turns to scrub riders speed prior to merging.
 There is a connector trail off Parkway for those wanting to session this line

 Wilkins Branch Mountain Bike Rules